mstocco/mariostoc.co/content/traininglog/20210523-ironman2021-14weeksout.md

 ### NOTES
 Total Time: **135 minutes**

 Carina dropped me off at Michells Farm and I jogged home from there.
 Decent headwind and in sections sheltered from the wind but not the sun, it was quite warm.
-I **felt good** but not as fresh as I did when I did this route on [January 17th](ironman2021-32weeksout?sun).
+I **felt good** but not as fresh as when I did this route back in [January](ironman2021-32weeksout?sun).
 With a +3 hour bike ride [yesterday](ironman2021-15weeksout?sat), I consequently felt less fatigue in my legs compared to a week ago.
 <!---->
 I was invited for dinner with my in-laws so I jumped on the TT bike for a run up to _Sidney_.
 The mountain bike is fun but the TT bike can be fun too.
 It is rare for me to ride mostly uninterrupted for 20km on the road so I took this as a chance to learn and make mental notes of the effort and distance.